This is a demonstration & sample application designed to be a simple multi-user web based chat system.

 It provides persistent group chats, user to user private chats, a user list, idle (away from keyboard) detection and several other features.

-It is built on several Azure technologies, including: Web PubSub, Static Web Apps and Table Storage
+It is built on several Azure technologies, including: Web PubSub, Functions, Static Web Apps and Table Storage

 Goals: